arizuk/atcoder-cli/README.md

 ## `atcoder download_testcases URL_OR_FILE`

-parse and save testcases from given problem resource
+extarct and save the test cases from a given problem url

 ```
 USAGE